 However, it’s easy, practical and super effective when applied as an optional step.

-Tip: Just a heads up… when you stretch and fold the dough it may or may not look similar to mine.
+Tip: When you stretch and fold the dough it may (or may not) look similar to mine.
 This is normal.
-It all depends on the specific recipe you’re following.
-For reference in the video above, I’m using my Artisan Sourdough with All Purpose Flour recipe which is around 70% hydration.
+It might be stiffer or even looser; it all depends on the specific recipe you’re following.
+For reference in the video above, I’m using a dough that is approximately 70% hydration.